CSRG-Group/dcs-notes.github.io/_CS140/index.md

 ## Topics and content

-There are nine broad topics in the module, which are as follows:
+There are nine broad topics in the module.
+You can access them from the [CS140 One Page Notes](opnotes) or the respective topic links below:

 1. [x] [Introductory concepts](part1)
 2. [x] [Authentication](part2)